jramaya/marketingmd/index.md

 * Relate these external factors t o the marketing planning process.

-5.1 THE CAR INDUSTRY AND TECHNOLOGY {#the-car-industry-and-technology .calibre5}            --
+5.1 THE CAR INDUSTRY AND TECHNOLOGY

  The EV1 is an electric car built by US based General Motors, marketed under the Saturn brand.
 The EV1 was introduced to California and Arizona in 1996 with an estimated USD 25 million marketing campaign.